hl2vr/hl2vr.github.io/_pages/faq.md

 ### Will Episode 1 and 2 be supported?

-The Episodes are being released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.
+The Episodes are listed as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.

 Episode 1 launched on March 17th, 2023.
 You can find it here on Steam: [Half-Life 2: VR Mod - Episode 1](https://store.steampowered.com/app/2177750/HalfLife_2_VR_Mod__Episode_One/)

-Episode 2's release date is planned for April 2023.
-Please wishlist it here on Steam: [Half-Life 2: VR Mod - Episode 2](https://store.steampowered.com/app/2177760/HalfLife_2_VR_Mod__Episode_Two/) - this helps boost its visibility!
+Episode 2 launched on April 6, 2023.
+You can find it here on Steam: [Half-Life 2: VR Mod - Episode 2](https://store.steampowered.com/app/2177760/HalfLife_2_VR_Mod__Episode_Two/)

 <br />